 The only word of that description with which I would agree is “sharp.”
 I found the book sharp to the point of nasty and petty.
 The first page puts the thesis forth that Dick’s wife Mary probably wrote the novels.
 Throughout 373 pages of text, Lord jibes and pokes about it at every chance.

-An apparent fact is that Dick repeatedly said that Mary should be named as co-author but that Mary and the publishers thought the books were more marketable under the name of a champion jockey.
+An apparent fact is that Dick repeatedly said that Mary should be named as co-author.
+But Mary and the publishers thought the books were more marketable under the name of a champion jockey.
 Lord does paint a picture of the personalities of both Dick and Mary.
 What I take from his portrayal of Dick is of an unassuming man who was honest as a jockey and in all other aspects of his life.
-The impression of Mary that I gained from Lord is that, as they say, she wasn’t backward about putting herself forward.
+The impression of Mary that I gained from Graham Lord is that, as they say, she wasn’t backward about putting herself forward.

 There has never been any hiding of the fact that Mary did much of the research for the books.
 In Lord’s book, I learned that she turned many of the novels’ subjects into businesses or avocations for herself.
-She became a pilot and ran an air taxi service, she bought into a wine importing business and she took up photography to the professional level – all due to research for Dick Francis books.
+She became a pilot and ran an air taxi service, she bought into a wine importing business and she took up photography to the professional level.
+All this was to better research Dick Francis books.
 With the literary aspirations that Lord says she had, I am amazed that she did not claim the credit for them if she believed herself to be the sole or major author.

 Lord says that the physical afflictions suffered by characters are those suffered by Mary, not Dick.
 She had polio as a young woman, so does a character.
 She suffered from asthma, so does a character.
 Literary allusions are ones that would only be known to Mary with her education, not Dick with his.
 The portrayal of the male heroes and the female characters seem to be written more from a woman’s perspective than a man’s.
 It is Mary’s sensibilities, interests and afflictions that fuel the books, Lord says.

 Lord is disparaging toward Dick about his respect for the Royal Family.
 As an example of what he sees as Dick’s fawning, he says that Dick asked the Queen Mother’s permission before entitling his autobiography The Sport of Queens.
 Why, Lord asks, should Dick think it necessary to ask permission to use that phrase?
 Perhaps because the phrase is actually The Sport of Kings?
-By changing it to Queens, Francis was making direct reference to his riding career during the time when there were two Queens and no King and also that he rode for the Queen Mother.
+By changing it to Queens, Francis was making direct reference to his riding career.
+At that time there were two Queens and no King.
+As well, he rode for the Queen Mother.
 Perhaps he was just being polite.

-Much is made by Lord of Dick saying throughout his long writing career that writing was hard for him.
+Graham Lord makes much of Dick saying that writing was hard for him.
 Hard to believe, Lord says.
 Maybe, but I’ve read more interviews with best-selling authors about the difficulty of writing than those saying oh, it’s a snap.
 There’s also cringe-making recitations of interviews with Francis by writers for literary journals where Dick could not discuss concepts of formalism or semiotics in literature.
 Oh, for heaven’s sakes, not being au courant with literary analyses is hardly proof that someone can’t put pen to paper and write a good story.

 Before and after reading Lord’s book, I did not think that Dick wrote the books entirely on his own.
 Why wouldn’t Mary contribute, edit, add her own words?
 Especially with their long symbiotic marriage, it seems they became almost inseparable.
 Their son Felix also became part of the writing machine.
 But at the core of all Dick Francis books are horses, racing and jockeys.
 Neither Mary nor Felix lived in that world.
 Dick did.

 In 1997, two years before A Racing Life, Graham Lord published James Herriot: The Life of a Country Vet – the “warm but incisive” biography its cover promised.
 Dick Francis: A racing life is not.
-And, at 262 pages, his Herriot biography is the length that A Racing Life would be if Lord had cut out the waffle – most of the first three chapters and long descriptive word lists throughout.
+At 262 pages, his Herriot biography is the length A Racing Life would be if Lord cut out the waffle.
+That would be most of the first three chapters and the long descriptive word lists throughout.
 I began skimming very early.